migavg/password-generator/README.md

 Using JavaScript and the provided starter code I managed to make something that barely resembles a password generator.

-While creating this application I struggled a lot with how to start the application along with keeping up with what variables did what and what they contained.
+While creating this application I struggled a lot with how to begin this application along with keeping up with what variables did what and what they contained.

 The majority of my time was figuring out how a for loop ran and how it would randomly select string characters with the substring method .

-I received some help from peers and luckily received good tips on how to start the application.
+I received some help from peers and luckily received good tips on how to begin this project along with some decent resources.

 Unfortunately I did not complete the challenge and didn’t get to meet most of the acceptance criteria.